robert-rc2i/ptq-client-webapp/README.md

     git clone https://robert-rc2i@bitbucket.org/robert-rc2i/ptq-client-webapp.git

 This will create a new folder named `ptq-client-webapp`.
 Before going any further, make sure to change to that newly created folder.

     cd ptq-client-webapp

+Now, you need to make sure that the project's dependencies are installed.
+Before running the command, make sure that you are at the root folder of this project as described above

+    npm install

 ### Upgrade to latest version
 Launch the following commands in the project folder